OpenTermsArchive/contrib-versions/W3schools/Terms of Service.md

 Contact Information

-If you have any questions or conserns regarding these Terms, please contact us athelp@w3schools.com
+If you have any questions or conserns regarding these Terms, please contact us at help@w3schools.com

 ❮ Previous Next ❯